feuery/clj-2048/README.md

 After you've extracted the zip, run the game either by calling 'java -jar ./path/to/jarfile.jar' or double clicking it in you file GUI of choice.

+Game makes a conf file full of executable clojure in the user.home/.clj-2048.
+I sincerely encourage you to hack it.

 ## License

 Copyright © 2015 Feuer